Countess Diana: 1997: two-year-old season

 Countess Diana made her track debut in a four and a half furlong maiden race at Pimlico Race Course on June 6, 1997.
 Ridden by Mark Johnston, she raced in second before taking the lead in the straight and won by half a length from Brac Drifter, with a gap of ten lengths back to the odds-on favorite Epistola in third.
 Her winning time of 51.5 was a new track record.
 After the race she was moved to the stable of Patrick Byrne.
 The filly was moved up in class for the Grade III Debutante Stakes at Churchill Downs three weeks later.
 Ridden by Shane Sellers she drew clear of her opponents in the straight but was caught in the closing stages and was beaten half a length by Love Lock.
 On July 23, Countess Diana faced Love Lock again in the Grade II Schuylerville Stakes at Saratoga Race Course.
 Starting the 2.3/1 second favourite she led from the start and won by two lengths from Love Lock.
 In August, Countess Diana was moved up in class and distance for the Grade I Spinaway Stakes at the same track.
-She was made the 1.7/1 favourite against four opponents headed by the Adirondack Stakes winner Salty Pefume.
+She was made the 1.7/1 favourite against four opponents headed by the Adirondack Stakes winner Salty Perfume.
 Sellers sent the filly into the lead from the start and she won by six and a half lengths from Brac Drifter.

 On 11 October, Countess Diana was matched against the Matron Stakes winner Beautiful Pleasure in the Grade II Alcibiades Stakes over one and one sixteenth of a mile at Keeneland.
 As in her previous race, she led from the start and drew away in the closing stages to win by two and three quarter lengths from Lily of Gold with the favored Beautiful Pleasure in third.
 On November 11 Countess Diana started the 2/1 favorite for the fourteenth edition of the Breeders' Cup Juvenile Fillies, which took place that year at Hollywood Park Racetrack.
 Beautiful Pleasure and Love Lock opposed her again, but her closest rivals in the betting were Career Collection (winner of the Landaluce Stakes and the Sorrento Stakes) and Vivid Angel (Del Mar Debutante Stakes).
 Ridden as usual by Sellers, she tracked the 32/1 outsider Bay Harbor before moving into the lead half a mile from the finish before drawing away to win by a record margin of eight and a half lengths from Career Collection.